 Gender-neutral housing is also available to first-year and transfer students.
-In June, incoming first-year and transfer students will receive housing selection information that will detail the way that they may request gender-neutral housing via the first-year dashboard.
+Each June, incoming first-year and transfer students will have the option of selecting gender-neutral housing via the first-year dashboard.
 Interested first-year and transfer students will have a conversation with a Residence Life professional staff member so that the College can provide housing that best meets the needs of the student.

 Gender-Neutral Housing Policy